JohnyPorobiony/internet_speed_twitter_complaint_bot/README.md

 Individual parameters that have to be set in the __init__ method:
   * Internet provider's Twitter username
-  * Minimal declared internet speed down/up
+  * Minimum declared internet speed down/up

 As the Twitter website can change in the future it may be required to change logging in / tweet sending methods.

-The logging in method is designed for often logging in users, when Twitter requires additional verification.
-For users from whom Twitter does not require this type of verification logging in method needs to be changed.